Hindram/Optimizing-ML-Pipeline/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset shows information about the marketing campaign of a bank,  The aim of the analysis is to predict potential customers who are willing to contribute to the bank's future loan or deposit plans.
+Hence, improving the overall future performance.
+The dataset contains 11162 records with 17 columns.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The best performing model was a VotingEnsemble pipeline using AutoML with 0.917 accuracy rate.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**